soakyaudio/soakyaudio.github.io/posts/2023-01-03-multiplatform-audiounit.md

 ---
 SwiftUI makes it easy to build multiplatform apps using a single codebase.
 However, the current Xcode templates for application extensions only support one target platform, meaning that you have to create separate extensions for each platform when developing a multiplatform app.
 This can result in unnecessary duplication of code, especially when bundling [audio unit extensions](https://developer.apple.com/documentation/avfaudio/audio_engine/audio_units/creating_an_audio_unit_extension), since AUv3 supports both iOS and macOS.

-Let's start by creating a new multiplatform project in Xcode:
+Let us start by creating a new multiplatform project in Xcode:

 ![Create multiplatform app project in Xcode](/img/2023-01-03-multiplatform-audiounit/00-create-project.png) *Create a new Xcode project, then select __Multiplatform__, __App__ and click __Next__.*